nprapps/copytext/docs/index.rst

     # Print the value where the "key" is named "lorem_ipsum"
     print sheet['lorem_ipsum']

-    # Print the value in the third row (including headers)
+    # Print the value in the third row (counting headers)
     print sheet[2]

-    # But the rows themselves are also objects
+    # The rows themselves are also objects
     row = sheet['lorem_ipsum']

     # You can access the columns by indexing into the row